-The Evo by MSR is both versatile and burly and was one of the best snowshoes we tested for varied terrain of all levels.
-With impressive traction, easy-to-use bindings, and good flotation, this is a great snowshoe to have as part of your winter arsenal, particularly if you like to keep your options open in regards to where you go and what boots you have on your feet.
+The Evo by MSR is both versatile and burly.
+It's one of the best snowshoes we tested for varied terrain of all levels.
+With impressive traction, easy-to-use bindings, and good flotation, this is a great snowshoe to have as part of your winter arsenal.
+This is particularly true if you like to keep your options open in regards to where you go and what boots you have on your feet.

 Ease of Use

-None of the six models we tested had bindings that we found uncomfortable.
+None of the models we tested had bindings that we found uncomfortable.
 But we did score our two MSR models, this one and the Lightning Ascent, a bit lower because the individual straps, while very versatile, can make getting everything tightened uniformly more difficult.
-Belt-style buckles also mean that it's common to have straps that feel just a little too tight or a little too loose.
-Our top score for binding comfort went to the Crescent Moon Gold 13.
-The flexible polymer straps across the front allow for smaller adjustments and very even tightening.

 The Evo is great for everything from packed trails to deep snow, beginner to semi-advanced terrain.
 We felt secure on ice and slopes and loved that the bindings allow for large footwear like ski or snowboard boots.
 If you want to push into truly advanced backcountry areas, we recommend the Lightning Ascent or our Editors' Choice Tubbs Mountaineer, but for most everything leading up to that, this is a wise and happily frugal purchase.
 We love the versatility of being able to add flotation tails and also share the shoe with any size or gendered person.

-This snowshoe is a fantastic value at only $140.
-The Evo is the Best Buy winner in the men's category and was a close runner-up for us on the women's side too.
-We chose the Atlas Elektra Rendezvous for our main Best Buy winner because it is easier for women or small framed individuals to walk in, floated better, and is the same price.
-But the Rendezvous isn't as good on steep icy terrain and doesn't have the option of adding flotation tails.
+This snowshoe is a fantastic value at only $140 and is the Best Buy winner in the men's category too.
+We chose the Atlas Elektra Rendezvous for our main Best Buy winner because it is easier for women or small framed individuals to walk in, but the Evo is our clear winner for versatility on a budget.
+It's better than the Rendezvous in regards to traction and has the option of adding flotation tails.
 Both snowshoes are a steal considering all you get for the price, so pick one based on the style of snowshoeing you want to do and the types of terrain you plan to be in the most.